-2018-2019 Parent and Student Acknowledgement Form
+2019-2020 Parent and Student Acknowledgement Form

-Student Name: ID# Grade: SECTION ONE - Emergency Release At times, it is necessary for school to close early becareason, it is important for you to discuss with your charge on occasions when school closes early, we need leave school during an emergency in a manner other days of enrollment or the first 10 days of the academ nild what to do if students are to know in advance how to so than normal, parents must pro released early.
-In order to keep the phone lines end your child home from school.
-If a student will SECTION TWO -Web Publications / Photo / V 'ideotape Paulding County School District publicizes students' newspapers and television.
-This may include, but is extracurricular activities.
-In addition, exemplary students, legal guardians, or eligible students may may within the first 10 days of the academic school year, newspapers, school newsletters, schools websites, etc. not limited to, honor roll lists dent work, student pictures m ke a written request to the pri to request their child's picture , yearbooks, and photographs of classroom and/or ay be published on school-sponsored websites. ncipal of the school where a student is enrolled, SECTION THREE -Mass Notifications At times it is necessary for the Paulding County Schoschool closings and other events that necessitate utili phone calls, text messages and email.
-Signing off on Parents, legal guardians, or eligible students may mahave their number removed from receiving informati emergency notifications.
-Parents may opt-out of receiving informations. zing a mass communication s the handbook acknowledgem ke a written request to the pri onal notifications.
-The numb civing notifications (emergence system.
-This may include, but is not limited to, aent opts parents into receiving these notifications. ncipal of the school where a student is enrolled to er identified in that request will still receive SECTION FOUR - PARENT ACKNOWLEDG SEMENT This is to verify that I have received a copy of the Pa school year.
-I have reviewed the information contain The Family Educational Rights and Privacy Act ned therein with my child con Protection of Pupil Rights Amendment of 1978 The "Right to Know" Professional Qualification Paulding County School District Policies: JCDB Conduct Middle & High School, JB (Student At (PPRA); as Notification; and B (Student Dress Code), JD (S (Initial) Print Name (Parent of Guardian) · · · · · · · · · · · · · · · · · · · Parent / Guardian Signature Date Student Signature (age 10 or older, required) Date
+Student Name: ID# Grade: SECTION ONE - Emergency Release At times, it is necessary for school to close early becaureason, it is important for you to discuss with your chifree on occasions when school closes early, we need to leave school during an emergency in a manner other that days of enrollment or the first 10 days of the academic ld what to do if students as know in advance how to nan normal, parents must p re released early.
+In order to kee send your child home from scho provide further instructions to the ep the phone lines ool.
+If a student will SECTION TWO -Web Publications / Photo / Vi deotape Paulding County School District publicizes students' on newspapers and television.
+This may include, but is nextracurricular activities.
+In addition, exemplary stude Parents, legal guardians, or eligible students may make within the first 10 days of the academic school year, to newspapers, school newsletters, schools websites, etc. ot limited to, honor roll lisent work, student pictures a written request to the porequest their child's picture. sts, yearbooks, and photographs may be published on school-spo principal of the school where a st are/student work not be taken for of classroom and/or onsored websites.
+Endent is enrolled, SECTION THREE -Mass Notifications At times it is necessary for the Paulding County School school closings and other events that necessitate utilizing phone calls, text messages and email.
+Signing off on the Parents, legal guardians, or eligible students may make have their number removed from receiving information emergency notifications.
+Parents may opt-out of receiving informations. ing a mass communication he handbook acknowledge a written request to the propertions.
+The number of the propertion of the propertion of the number of the n n system.
+This may include, but it ement opts parents into receiving principal of the school where a st aber identified in that request will ency and informational) at any tire is not limited to, g these notifications. audent is enrolled to ll still receive SECTION FOUR - PARENT ACKNOWLEDGE EMENT This is to verify that I have received a copy of the Pau school year.
+I have reviewed the information contained for the current The Family Educational Rights and Privacy Act (FERPA); Protection of Pupil Rights Amendment of 1978 (PPRA); The "Right to Know" Professional Qualifications Notification; and Paulding County School District Policies: JCDB (Student Dress Code), JD (Student Discipline), JD-R (3) Student Code of Conduct Middle & High School, JB (Student Attendance), and IFBGA (Internet Acceptable Use).
+(Initial) Print Name (Parent of Guardian) Parent / Guardian Signature Date Student Signature (age 10 or older, required) Date Student's Homeroom Teacher: